 Rebecca is the newly appointed Professor of Horn at Ocean County College in Toms River, New Jersey.
 Additionally, she is one of the founders of Brass Out Loud; a non-profit organization who's mission is to uplift and highlight underrepresented voices in the brass community.
 Through their annual workshops, year round panel discussions and BOLD Chats, Brass Out Loud aims to offer educational and inspirational resources to help form and create a better and more inclusive brass community.

-Rebecca is a horn player for Opera Italiana in NYC; a concert celebrating Italian Opera works, held in Central Park midsummer in both 2018, 2019 and 2021 She played assistant horn for Scott Brubaker in 2018, fourth horn in 2019, and second horn in 2021.
-Rebecca is currently second horn with the Fairfield County Chorale based in Norwalk, CT and was guest Principal horn for Bravura Philharmonic based in West Windsor, NJ in March of 2023.
+Rebecca is a horn player for Opera Italiana in NYC; a concert celebrating Italian Opera works, held in Central Park midsummer in both 2018, 2019 and 2021 She played assistant horn for Scott Brubaker in 2018, fourth horn in 2019, and second horn in 2021 and 2022.
+Rebecca is formerly second horn with the Fairfield County Chorale based in Norwalk, CT and was guest Principal horn for Bravura Philharmonic based in West Windsor, NJ in March of 2023.